torshin5ergey/homelab-vbox-k8s/README.md

     ```
     terraform apply
     ```
+3. Set nodes IP to Ansible `inventory.ini`
+4. For now you need to login to every node and set `PasswordAuthentication yes` in `/etc/ssh/sshd_config` and add generated ssh keys with
+    ```
+    ssh-copy-id -i terraform/.ssh/id_rsa -o IdentitiesOnly=yes vagrant@ipaddress
+    ```
+5. Test Ansible connection
+    ```
+    ansible all -m ping -i ansible/inventory/inventory.ini
+    ```
-3. When you're done, you can remove all created resources:
+- When you're done, you can remove all created resources:
     ```
     terraform destroy
     ```